Pepitortue/FirefoxCSS-Safari-theme/README.md

 Enable web renderer (at least for MacOS users and Firefox 72) changing the `gfx.webrender.all` to `true` in about:config

 ## TODO
-* Pop up URL menu sometimes invisible if URL bar is not selected/hovered. -> temporarily disabled the Darker Navbar when unhovered transition
 * Ensure the theme apply as intended for every users and fresh Firefox install

 ## Issues